cgwire/kitsu/getting-started-production/README.md

 on a task if they are not assigned to it**.
 * **Supervisor**: only see the productions if they are on the team.
 They can navigate through the production and **are allow to add comments to all the tasks**, even if they are not assigned.
+**They can also assigned CG artist to tasks, change priority etc.**
 * **Client**: only see the productions if they are on the team.
 They can navigate through all the production. **They can't have access to the status tasks page**.